 Cosmic Explorer together with other future detectors, including LISA and the Einstein Telescope, will be able to determine the nature of the densest matter in the universe; reveal the universe’s binary black hole and neutron star populations throughout cosmic time; provide an independent probe of the history of the expanding universe; explore warped spacetime with unprecedented fidelity; and expand our knowledge of how massive stars live, die, and create the matter we see today.

 With its spectacular sensitivity, Cosmic Explorer will see gravitational-wave sources across the history of the universe.
 Sources that are barely detectable by Advanced LIGO, Advanced Virgo, and Kagra will be resolved with incredible precision.
 The explosion in the number of detected sources — up to millions per year — and the fidelity of observations will have wide-ranging impact in physics and astronomy.
 By peering deep into the gravitational-wave sky, Cosmic Explorer will present a unique opportunity for new and unexpected discoveries.

 Like the current generation of detectors, Cosmic Explorer features an L-shaped geometry and houses a single interferometer.
-This conventional design allows us to leverage decades of experience with current gravitational-wave detectors to ensure project success.
+The Cosmic Explorer facility will have two 40 km ultrahigh-vacuum beam tubes, roughly 1 m in diameter, built in an L-shape on the surface of flat and seismically quiet land in the United States.
+This conventional design leverages decades of experience with current gravitational-wave detectors to ensure project success.